 Article XI, Section 4.

-Active membership includes individuals or families.
-Family is defined to include spouse and dependent children under the age of 21.
+Active membership includes individuals, married or single, and their children under the age of 21.

 * Definition: Wherever the word member, members, or membership is used throughout this entire document, it shall be construed to be gender neutral and is applied to individuals or families as set out in Article XI, Section 4.